mindspore-lab/mindone/examples/opensora_pku/README.md

 ```

 To prepare the training datasets, please first download the video and image datasets in [Open-Sora-Dataset-v1.1.0](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.1.0/tree/main).
+We give a tutorial on how to download these datasets.
+See [downloading tutorial](./tools/download/README.md).

 You need to download **at least one video dataset and one image dataset** to enable video-image joint training.
 After downloading all datasets, you can place images/videos under the folder `datasets`, which looks like:
 ```bash
 datasets/
 ├───images/  # Human-160k